slbabin/poster-shop-gp/README.md

   - When viewed on smaller screens, the navigation bar transforms into a compact hamburger menu, represented by a simple icon consisting of three horizontal lines.
 Clicking on this icon reveals a dropdown menu with all navigation options, providing users with a streamlined and mobile-friendly navigation experience.

-  - On smaller screens the search is collapced into a search icon clicking on which reveals full search bar in the dropdown.
+  - On smaller screens the search is collapsed into a search icon clicking on which reveals full search bar in the dropdown.

   - Links in the navigation menu have visual cues, with the hover over color change.
-On About us and Contact pages different color or the menue item indicates current page location.
+On About us and Contact pages different color or the menu item indicates current page location.

- - Navigation links include filtering by different parametres such as By Price, By Category, and All Posters.
+ - Navigation links include filtering by different parameters  such as By Price, By Category, and All Posters.

    ![Main site navigation bar](docs/images/navigation-bar.png)

 - Home Page

    - The Home page is the main entry page to the site.
-It intuitively shows the site visiton what the site is about via the page background and the jumbotron containing short intro text and the click to action button.
+It intuitively shows the site visitor what the site is about via the page background and the jumbotron containing short intro text and the click to action button.

     ![Site's home page screenshot](docs/images/index-page.png)

 - Posters Page

    - This page displays a list of all posters.
 The user can use filters and search queries to filter the list to their desired result.
         - Poster Cards - The poster cards display the posters listed on the site.
-The information shown on each card is the poster's image, title, price, category and artist.
+The information shown on each card is the poster's image, title, price, category, and artist.
-        - Responsive behaviour - Poster cards will display different amount of columns depending on the viewed screen size.
+        - Responsive behavior - Poster cards will display different amount of columns depending on the viewed screen size.
         - Sort By Selector - This selector allows the user to order the products displayed by title, price and category in both ascending and descending orders.
         - Products Home Link - There is a link to bring the user back to the 'Products Home', this will display all products rather than filtering by category or search queries.
         - Search Results/Product Counter - Right next to the link to the 'Products Home' is a counter that tells the user how many products are displayed on the page.
 If the user has entered a search query, the counter will advise how many products were found for that specific search query.
-        - Update/Delete Links - These links are located below a poster card and appear only to the authorised user.
-They allow to manage posters from the front end of the site instead of log in into the admin dashboard.
+        - Update/Delete Links - These links are located below a poster card and appear only to the authorized user.
+They allow to manage posters from the front end of the site instead of logging into the admin dashboard.
 Clicking on the Delete button triggers the alert message asking for confirmation of the delete action.

  ![Site's home page screenshot](docs/images/posters-page.png)